Jithin-S-Sunny/A.L.B.I-BLAST-output-parser/README.md

 # Analysis of Large Blast Inputs: A.L.B.I

 This package is a collection of individual python scripts that can perform data parsing of standalone BLAST+ ouput file.
-Besides this, SLURM and PBS scripts have been provided to run large BLAST+ inputs.
-This can be useful in metagenomics runs.
+Besides this, SLURM and PBS scripts have been provided to run large BLAST+ inputs which can be useful for metagenomic data analysis.

 ### Installation